Guardian Tales: Plot

-The Guardian Knight (the player can name his/her character and choose their gender, although in context to the story female gender appears to be canon) is a knight of Kanterbury who has just joined the Guardians of Kanterbury Kingdom.
+The Guardian Knight is a knight of Kanterbury who has just joined the Guardians of Kanterbury Kingdom.
 Guardians who had just finished training with other members were informed that they had been attacked.
-Led by Captain Eva, the Knight and others rushed to the front gate of the castle in defence against the Invaders' attack.
+Led by Captain Eva, the Knight and others rushed to the front gate of the castle in defense against the Invader's attack.
 But as they fend off the Invaders' attack, a giant fireball falls on them causing the Guardian Knight to be thrown away but is rescued by a mysterious stranger.
 With the front gate of the palace broken, a horde of Invaders came and attacked the capital of the Kingdom.
 The Guardian manages to fight the Invader frontline, rescuing his friends Bob and Linda as well as reuniting with Captain Eva.
 After a minor scuffle with a Minotaur, the Knight and Eva manage to defeat it and return to the Palace to meet with the Princess and Queen Camilla.
 With Camilla finished evacuating the people to a safe place, the main antagonist (only referred to as the "Dark Magician" in the prologue) appears and knocks out the three outlying the Princess.
-With her survival, she managed to freeze the Magician in place; the four of them then started to leave but were attacked again by the escaped Dark Magician.
+With her survival, she managed to freeze the Magician in place.
+The four of them then started to leave but were attacked again by the escaped Dark Magician.
 While escaping, the antagonist manages to strike Eva and Camilla before the Knight and the Princess fall into the outskirts of Kanterbury's forests.
 The adventure begins with their quest to escape while finding a way to free Kanterbury from the clutches of the Invaders.

 Reception

 Zach Guida of Hardcore Droid said "The game works very well in combining JRPG characters, humor, and story elements with the dungeon game".
 Catherine Ng Dellosa of Pocket Gamer thinks "Overall, Guardian Tales needs your full attention, and it's not something you can play every time you need to take a break.", giving this game 4.5 out of 5 stars overall.
-Refluxxy from GamerBraves states that "The games found in Guardian Tales are reminiscent of old RPG games such as the classic The Legend of Zelda Game Boy series in the sense that you fight enemies as well as solve puzzles to progress through the levels."

 The game also noted as the driving factor for Kakao's revenue increase, citing that the COVID-19 pandemic makes the online services becoming more prevalent.
-Guardian Tales have over 3 million of players globally during November 2020.
+Guardian Tales had over 3 million of players globally during November 2020.